BrunoMachadoF/NASA-Predictive-Maintenance/README.md

-# NASAPredictiveMaintenance
+# NASA Predictive Maintenance MVP
-MVP for the Nasa Dataset of Kaggle
+MVP for the NASA Dataset of Kaggle